-ADLs (Activities of Daily Life) - Activities usually performed for oneself in the course of a normal day.

-Examples: bathing, dressing, grooming, eating, walking, using the telephone, taking medications, and other personal care activities of supportive home and community-based services to older adults and their caregivers.
-The AoA administers the Older Americans Act.

-Administration on Aging (AoA) - An agency in the U.S. Department of Health and Human Services that is the official Federal agency dedicated to:
+- ADLs (Activities of Daily Life) Activities usually performed for oneself in the course of a normal day. - Examples: bathing, dressing, grooming, eating, walking, using the telephone, taking medications, and other personal care activities - Administration on Aging (AoA) An agency in the U.S. Department of Health and Human Services that is the official Federal agency dedicated to: